-CJ 222 Procedural Law
+CJ 222 PROCEDURAL LAW

 Reviews the evolution and status of U.S. case law relating to search and seizure, warrants, arrests, self-incrimination, right to counsel, Miranda, and other issues arising out of the U.S. Constitution relevant to the function of law enforcement professionals.
+Offered as needed.

-CJ 226 Constitutional Law
+CJ 226 CONSTITUTIONAL LAW